akkeris/rabbitmq-api/README.md

 ### Get list of plans

 Get a list of plans that can be used.
-Currently these correlate to the cluster names.
+The plans correlate to the cluster names, so each cluster needs to be configured as a plan.
+The defaults are sandbox and live.

 **URL** : `/v1/rabbitmq/plans`